a-synchronous/rubico.land/articles/transducers-crash-course-rubico-v2.md

 <br />

-Above, `manyNumbers` goes through two batch transformations from `.filter` and `.map`.
-This is not so memory efficient.
+With transducers, you could express the above transformation as a single pass.
+An item in the transformation would be both filtered and mapped before the next item in the reducing operation.
+Batch transformations must create an intermediate array between each operation; transducers do not have this requirement and so do not incur the memory penalty.

-With transducers, you could express the above transformation as a single pass without incurring a memory penalty.
-An item in the transducer transformation would be both filtered and mapped before the next item in the reducing operation.
+The next example takes the above example and converts it to use rubico transducers.

 <br />